-COLA Increases for Plan E as of April 2023: Up to 2.0 Percent
+Increase for Plan E as of April 2023: Up to 2.0 Percent

-Plan E allows for a maximum annual COLA of 2.0 percent.
 Increases apply only to service credit earned on and after June 4, 2002, and any purchased Plan E Elective COLA.
-(The portion of the 2.0 percent is based on the months of service earned on and after June 4, 2002, plus any purchased Plan E Elective COLA, divided by the total months of service.)
+The portion of the 2.0 percent is based on the months of service earned on and after June 4, 2002, plus any purchased Plan E Elective COLA, divided by the total months of service.

 How the Current COLA Was Determined